 Before we start, please note that if you want to go see any of the products shown in this article over at Amazon, just click on the image- simple 🙂

 What is an Air Fryer?

 There has been a lot of hype regarding the air fryer, and we’ve already seen some of them in action on a few of our favorite cooking shows, so it’s time to find out if they live up to the hype!
 The air fryer is a countertop appliance that is designed to mimic the same results as the deep fryer, but uses rapid air circulation instead.
-It is a great option to have in your kitchen, because it has the capability of cooking a wide variety of foods, and it is incredibly easy to clean.
+It is a great option to have in your kitchen because, although some people think it’s only good for french fries, it actually has the capability of cooking a wide variety of foods, and it is incredibly easy to clean.

 A great example of the typical air fryer is the Cosori one below (currently highly rated and the number one selling air fryer over at Amazon at the time of writing).

 What is a Crock Pot?

 The Crock Pot, or slow cooker, is a kitchen gadget that cooks food very slowly at a low temperature with the aid of heat from a surrounding source, such as a stove.
 The heat is trapped inside the Crock Pot, which creates a slow cooking process to simmer and tenderize the food and preserve more vitamins and minerals than conventionally cooked foods.
 In this way, the Crock Pot makes a great choice for busy people who have limited time to cook.

 For the purposes of this article we are talking about the modern electronic version of the Crock Pot, as this is the closest to what we are comparing it today…the air fryer!